osrf/ros2multirobotbook/src/ros2_tools_resources.md

 ROS Resources
 =============

-The most up to date to date information about ROS can be found on the web and there are a myriad of resources on-line to help you out in your educational or practical journey.
+The most up to date information about ROS can be found on the web.
+There are a myriad of resources on-line to help you out in your educational or practical journey.
 One thing to keep in mind is that ROS, like most software, has different versions, and the format and structure of commands and API calls may differ slightly between versions (although the developers try to keep things